July 11-August 7, 2021

 - 3 Weeks: $2100

 Scholarship support for women is available through our Women in Archeology Scholarship program.
-(Women in Archeology Scholarship applications will be available mid November 2019.)
+(Women in Archeology Scholarship applications will be available mid-to-late November 2020.)

 Scholarships are also available to all through our Kampsville Legacy Scholarship program.